PyCQA/redbaron/docs/nodes_reference.rst

 RaiseNode
 =========

-A node representing a raise statement
+A node representing a raise statement.

 .. ipython:: python